-The table below sets out the gross cost of the fee uplifts proposed in this paper using activity as at October 2018 to estimate the overall costs:
+The table below sets out the gross cost of the fee uplifts proposed in this paper using activity as at December 2019 to estimate the overall costs:

 £

-Residential & Nursing 710,644
+Residential & Nursing (inc Intermediate Care) 1,091,900

-Domiciliary care 327,626
+Domiciliary care 365,900

-Supported Living 400,990
+Supported Living 634,500

-Shared Lives 11,442
+Shared Lives 8,200

-Learning Disability Domiciliary Care 25,091
+Learning Disability Domiciliary Care 38,900

+Extra Care (New Scheme) 28,600

-Extra Care 16,613
+Extra Care Block Contract 85,800

-Total Fee Uplift Cost 1,492,406
+Total Fee Uplift Cost 2,253,800

-The commissioning budgets included in the 2019/20 Budget, and the Medium Term Finance Strategy (MTFS), include some provision for increases in provider hourly rates or contract changes arising from the increase in the National Living Wage, effective from 1st April 2019 however the increased cost will need to be contained within the revised budget through the delivery of efficiencies, savings plans and alternative delivery models.
-Therefore all agreed uplifts to provider fees need to be balanced against expected savings plans.
+The commissioning budgets included in the 2020/2021 budget, and the Medium Term Finance Strategy (MTFS), include some provision for increases in provider hourly rates or contract changes arising from the increase in the National Living Wage, effective from 1st April 2020.
+However, management of the increased cost (and further NLW rise) will require continued delivery of efficiencies, savings plans and alternative delivery models.
+Therefore, all agreed uplifts to provider fees need to be balanced against the provision for NLW within the MTFS and expected savings plans.